 - 1 /3 cup Caesar salad dressing

-- 2 tbsp chopped chives or green onion
+- 2 tablespoon chopped chives or green onion

 - 4 slices bacon cooked and cut in half